Yiman people: Pursuing the Yiman

-The following day, Walter Powell and his native police tracked down and ambushed one of about 10 bands believed to be responsible, the only one thought to have moved westwards, killing 5 and wounding several others.
-In a second incident, Powell and his troops, joined by William Fraser, killed 3 men and 3 women near Carrabah station, on 27 November.
-Some days later, they, now joined by Second-Lieutenant Robert Walker killed another 7 natives at Jundah station, though the Jundah station manager maintained they hadn't been involved.
+The following day, Walter Powell and his native police tracked down and ambushed one of about 10 bands believed to be responsible, the only one thought to have moved westwards, killing five and wounding several others.
+In a second incident, Powell and his troops, joined by William Fraser, killed three men and three women near Carrabah station, on 27 November.
+Some days later, they, now joined by Second-Lieutenant Robert Walker killed another seven people at Jundah station, even though the Jundah station manager maintained that they hadn't been involved.
 Then the group murdered 11 other Aborigines to the east, in the vicinity of Cockatoo station.
 Tracking suspected participants hailing from the Baking Board district, west of Chinchilla, they came across a band of Aborigines at Redbank, rounded them up and killed them over the protests of the local Ross family.
 Settlers noticed Aboriginals shifting their grounds, seeking security in the Auburn and Burnet districts.
-Settlers from the Upper Dawson and these areas organized a settler vigilante 'crusade in December', which lasted 6 weeks, during which an estimated 80 more Aborigines were killed in several camps.
+Settlers from the Upper Dawson and these areas organized a settler vigilante "crusade in December", which lasted 6 weeks, during which an estimated 80 more Aborigines were killed in several camps.

-The flight of the Yiman deep into the Auburn and Burnet districts suggest they had traditional ties with native groups indigenous to this region.
-Taking a lead from linguistic research by Nils Holmer, it appears that the band dispersal betrays evidence that the Upper Dawson people were part of the Wakka Wakka western division of a linguistic grouping that extended also to the dominant Kabi Kabi of the Wide Bay area.
+The flight of the Yiman deep into the Auburn and Burnet districts may suggest that they had cultural ties with groups indigenous to this region.
+Linguistic research by Nils Holmer links the dispersal to the Upper Dawson people being part of the Wakka Wakka: a linguistic grouping that also included the Kabi Kabi of the Wide Bay area.
 A guerilla war ensued for some 18 months.
 In January 1858.
 200-300 Aborigines launched a night attack on a group with the magistrate William Wiseman, on the road between Rannes and the Gracemere station.
 The assault failed, but Wiseman blamed the Upper Dawson tribes.
 After the killing of 4 settlers in April, 60 tribesmen attacked In July 1858 50 to 60 Aborigines attacked Henry Gregory's Gwambagwyne station, near Taroom.

 In the reprisals by settlers in the district and native police, upwards of 300 Yiman were hunted down and killed, and the executioners were not subject to prosecution.
 According to Gordon Reid, the manner of reprisal contributed to setting the pattern governing government policy and settler attitudes towards the indigenous peoples of Queensland down to the end of the 19th century.
 Years later, Steele Rudd's father, Thomas Davis recalled riding through the scrubland and sighting "the bleaching bones of the dead blacks strewn here and there - a gruesome sight - full-ribbed bodies, fleshless arms, disjointed leg-bones and ghastly grinning skulls peeping out of the grass."